Steven Mesquiti

 PhD Student | Department of Psychology | Princeton University

-Before Princeton, I worked as a Lab Manager for Emily Falk in the Communication Neuroscience Lab at the University of Pennsylvania.
-Along the way, I have worked with excessively generous scientists like Jamie Pennebaker to answer questions at the nexus of Computer Science, Computational Linguistics, and Psychology.
+Prior to Princeton, I was as a Lab Manager in Emily Falk’s Communication Neuroscience Lab at the University of Pennsylvania.
+I have had the privilege of collaborating with researchers including Jamie Pennebaker and people affiliated with the World Well-Being Project at the University of Pennsylvania.

 Degree Field Year(s) Institution